MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

-* [Premium] Allow to add the new assignment in calendar view
+* [Premium] Allow adding the new assignment in calendar view
 * [Premium] The new Hourly weekly report
 * Change the template engine from Velocity to Freemarker
-* Allow to customize the report fields
+* Allow customizing the report fields
 * Externalize more strings for localization
 * Reduce the SQL queries in schedule task by caching objects
 * Support German language (Contributor: Marco Gantenbein)